wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 ##<a id="DocumentDBSeqTarget"></a>Import to DocumentDB (Sequential Record Import) ##

 The DocumentDB sequential record importer allows you to import from any of the available source options on a record by record basis.
-You might choose this option if you’re importing to an existing collection that has reached its quota of stored procedures.
+You might choose this option if <!-- deleted by customization you're --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> importing to an existing collection that has reached its quota of stored procedures.
 The tool supports import to a single DocumentDB collection, as well as sharded import whereby data is partitioned across multiple DocumentDB collections.
-Read more about partitioning data in DocumentDB [here](documentdb-partition-data.md).
+Read more about partitioning data in DocumentDB <!-- deleted by customization [here](/documentation/articles/documentdb-partition-data) --><!-- keep by customization: begin --> [here](documentdb-partition-data.md) <!-- keep by customization: end -->.

 ![Screenshot of DocumentDB sequential record import options](./media/documentdb-import-data/documentdbsequential.png)